chirpradio/nextup/setup.md

 This will open a browser window where you can sign in to your Google account and grant access to the SDK.

-Back in the Terminal window, choose "chirpradiodev" as the default Cloud project and "n" when asked to set a  default Compute Engine region
+Back in the Terminal window, choose "chirpradiodev" as the default Cloud project and "n" if asked to set a  default Compute Engine region

 So you don't have to sign in every time you run the application locally, you can run the following command to log in once more and save your credentials as the default:
 `gcloud auth application-default login`